-There is no denying that company culture is more important than ever.
+There is no denying that company culture and company values are more important than ever.
 Yet culture remains one of the hardest things to quantify during the job search.

 65% of American Millennials were found to care more about workplace culture than salary (Glassdoor).
 This means that if you want to attract talent from the modern workforce, culture needs to be near the top of your priority list.